Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 Lydia Patel is an Airbnb host from Jacksonville Beach, Florida.
 Here’s a partial comparison of her earnings in 2022 and 2023.

-Lydia attributes the drop in May to an exceptional month-long booking, which she thinks is a rare occurrence.
-She also just launched her property that year, so she believes it was boosted by the Airbnb algorithm since it was a new listing.
-In total, over the three months of May, June, and July, her 2022 earnings were $34,833, whereas in 2023, she earned $32,057—a difference of nearly $2,800 or an 8% decrease, not accounting for inflation.
-Overall, she says her experience was neither disastrous, with 50% drops as some Airbnb hosts experienced, nor exceptionally positive.
+Lydia attributes the drop in May to an exceptional month-long booking.
+According to her, this is a rare occurrence.
+She also just launched her property that year.
+So she believes it was boosted by the Airbnb algorithm since it was a new listing.
+She made a total of $34,833 over the months of May, June, and July.
+In 2023, she earned $32,057—a difference of nearly $2,800 or an 8% decrease, not accounting for inflation.

 Lydia Patel's Verdict: